Skip to Main Content

 Morning:

 After breakfast, we will board the motorcoach for a short drive to Trogir.
-Upon arrival, we will start with an expert-led walking excursion in the World Heritage Site and charming medieval town of Trogir.
-This city is situated on a tiny island connected to the mainland by a bridge, and is full of rich Romanesque and Renaissance architecture.
+Upon arrival, we will start with an expert-led walking field trip in the World Heritage Site and charming medieval town of Trogir.
+This city is situated on a tiny island connected to the mainland by a bridge and is full of rich Romanesque and Renaissance architecture.
 During our field trip, we will explore the Saint Lawrence Cathedral, the Duke’s Palace, and pass by the city walls and gates.

 Lunch: